drewcook/drewcook/README.md

 I really enjoy working on open-source projects and being a part of the Ethereum community. 💪

-### I'm interested in a couple areas:
-- Blockspace Markets
-- ZKPs
-- NFTs for the music industry

 When I'm not writing code, I write and produce music in my spare time, creating sounds like [this][8] and [this][9].
 Check out my [Audius][10] page! 🎸

 ---